SemSteDiff: Generative Diffusion Model-based Coverless Semantic Steganography Communication: Simulation Results and Analysis

 \subsubsection{Performance of the proposed scheme}

 As shown in Figure \ref{figure:deepjscc}, Figure \ref{figure:ntscc}, and Figure \ref{figure:swinjscc}, the proposed SemSteDiff framework consistently achieves robust performance in both distortion (PSNR and MSE) and perception (SSIM and LPIPS).
 In terms of distortion, PSNR exceeds 20 dB across most testing SNR values, with a peak of 21.94 dB with SwinJSCC-based SemSteDiff scheme under $\text{SNR}=10~\text{dB}$.
 Even when integrated with the lightweight DeepJSCC framework, SemSteDiff still achieves a PSNR of 21.20 dB.
 The trends in MSE also illustrate that SemSteDiff maintains a low reconstruction error, with the minimum MSE reaching 0.00773 for SwinJSCC and remaining below 0.0095 for DeepJSCC and NTSCC in most cases.
 These results demonstrate the effectiveness of the proposed scheme, which achieves low-distortion recovery even in the presence of poor channel environment.
 In terms of perception, SSIM scores consistently exceed 0.70, reaching up to 0.7232 in optimal configurations.
 Moreover, these perceptual similarities remain stable even under mismatching training and test SNRs.
 Also, LPIPS values remain uniformly low, with the best result of 0.2073 observed under the SwinJSCC framework.
 These perception results reflect SemSteDiff can preserve most semantic features, which is depended on the strong generation ability of diffusion model.
-Meanwhile, the analysis across different frameworks confirms that SemSteDiff does not depended on any specific JSCC architecture, but rather serves as a plug-and-play module in semantic transmission layer, which reflect SemSteDiff's broad applicability and stability for SemCom.
+Meanwhile, the analysis across different frameworks confirms that SemSteDiff is not depended on any specific JSCC architecture, but rather serves as a plug-and-play module.
+We further evaluate SemSteDiff in an additional dataset UniStega-Content \cite{yang2024diffstega}, and the experiment results are shown in Table \ref{tab:unistega} and Figure \ref{unistega}.
+According to Table \ref{tab:unistega}, SemSteDiff demonstrates stable performance under varying channel conditions.
+As SNR increases from 0 dB to 2 dB, the PSNR improves from 18.06 dB to 18.36 dB and the SSIM increases to 0.50, indicating consistent reconstruction reliability.
+The visual results in Figure \ref{unistega} further validate this robustness, showing that the ``baseball player" secret image is successfully recovered even at a low SNR of 0 dB, while the stego image effectively maintains the appearance of the "robot" public key despite severe channel interference.
+The above discussion reflects SemSteDiff's broad applicability and generalization for SemCom.